What does a local NMI president do?

 13. Work with the missions council to guarantee informative, exciting, fast-paced, people-involved regular missions services.

-14. Assure that our church has places for missions promotion (website, bulletin board, newsletter, and table displays) and that world missions is presented creatively to our congregation in an attention-getting manner. [ Sunday bulletin inserts ]
+14. Assure that our church has places for raising awareness of world missions (website, bulletin board, newsletter, and table displays) and that world missions is presented creatively to our congregation in an attention-getting manner. [ Sunday bulletin inserts ]

 15. Ask God daily for passion, wisdom, creativity, and strength for my missions task.